mysmallworld/Cheikh_Ines_P13_082025/README.md

 **DBUSERNAME**: username of your database.

+You will found the SQL script file in this folder ressources/script.sql

 ## Development server poc-backend
 The development server runs at: `http://localhost:3001/`.
 Reload the application if you make any changes to the source files.